 It has, to put it mildly, been eye-opening.
 Beliefs, if they mean anything at all, surely must be beliefs that we hold even when it is difficult to do so, when it seems that we are in a tiny minority and when there is a rush towards easy certainties.
 The speed with which educated, ‘liberal’ people have abandoned any semblance of reason and resorted to the language of the far-right has truly frightened me and makes me worried for what is to come after these riots are over.

 Firstly, there has been an unthinking prostration before the police.
 People who, only last week, were at the very least suspicious of the Mark Duggan affair are now fully-fledged cheerleaders for the police, shouting down anyone who dares to question them.
 Let’s remember that the spark for this was the police shooting a young father and the suspicion which immediately followed this.
 Eyewitnesses immediately questioned the version of events put forward by ‘police sources’ and, it seems already, they were right to do so.
 Trust in the police is utterly destroyed in many of these communities.
 The IPCC swiftly moving in did absolutely nothing to placate matters - the same IPCC who, after all, immediately accepted the police’s version of events in the Tomlinson killing and only had to accept that it was false when video footage of the attack emerged.
 The relationship between the police and these communities is clearly hugely problematic and is playing a huge role in all of this.
 Yet with quite grim inevitablity, people responded to two evenings of riots by demanding a more authoritarian response from the police.
 I’ve seen countless demands for the police to ‘crack some skulls’, to ‘shoot the bastards’.
 Cuddly, giggly liberal icons like Caitlin Moran were asking for the army to move in.
-There was, it seems, absolutely no effort to attempt to understand the relationship between the rioters and the authorities, the effect that more brutality would have on the situation (and that is the paramount thing - I haven’t spoken out against this response because of a hand-wringing concern for the people rioting, but because I genuinely believed it would make things worse).
+There was, it seems, absolutely no effort to attempt to understand the relationship between the rioters and the authorities, the effect that more brutality would have on the situation (and that is the paramount thing - I wasn’t worried about this response because of a hand-wringing concern for the people rioting, but because I genuinely believed it would make things worse).

 It has since emerged that the police were ordered to “stand and observe” initially.
 We didn’t need the army, tanks, bullets or cannons.
 We needed an effective police presence.
 The reasons ‘police sources’ have given for this initial, ineffectual approach?
 That the MET felt ‘inhibited’ because of the response to the death of Ian Tomlinson and the kettling at the student demos earlier this year.
 It really defies belief - after riots sparked off by the police shooting a man and then (it now seems) deliberately misleading people about the circumstances, the police imply that they haven’t been able to effectively respond because people make too much fuss when they kill innocent people and imprison innocent kids.
 If we applaud this, if we play this zero sum game and agree with the police that it’s either their way or chaos, our society is fucked.